flusio/Flus/docs/production.md

 the `APP_BRAND` variable in your `.env` file, and set the name of your choice.
 It’s recommended to choose a short name.

+## Bonus: Add terms of service

+If your instance is opened, you may want to ask your users to accept the terms of your service.
+For this, you must create the `policies/terms.html` file which only accepts HTML.
+A checkbox should be added on the registration form then.

 ## Bonus: Close the registrations

 You might want to setup a private instance of flusio.
 The registrations can be